GhostPack/KeeThief/README.md

 ## DecryptionShellcode

-A modified version of Matt Graeber ([@mattifestation](https://twitter.com/mattifestation))'s [PIC\_Bindshell](https://github.com/mattifestation/PIC_Bindshell) position-independent shellcode project, lincensed under the 3-clause BSD license.
+A modified version of Matt Graeber ([@mattifestation](https://twitter.com/mattifestation))'s [PIC\_Bindshell](https://github.com/mattifestation/PIC_Bindshell) position-independent shellcode project, licensed under the 3-clause BSD license.

 Modifications were made to build shellcode to inject into a KeePass.exe process that decrypts DPAPI blobs using RtlDecryptMemory.